toolleeo/cli-apps/README.md

 ## <a name="launcher"></a>Command launchers

-Tools to launch/execute programs, either interactively, automatically, in parallel, etc..
+Applications to launch/execute programs, either interactively, automatically, in parallel, etc..

 * [climenu](https://github.com/10xJSChad/climenu) - Compact application for creating shell menus with executable entries.
 Use it to build straightforward static shortcut menus or dynamically generate advanced menus for more complex programs.
 * [entr](https://github.com/eradman/entr) - Event Notify Test Runner - Run an arbitrary command when files change.